Bradley Cooper Touching Oprah Winfrey’s Butt Caught On Camera, Already Dubbed Awkward

 Another comment also mentioned the singer.

 Cooper himself has been making headlines of late.
-The actor ended his four-year relationship with model Irina Shayk this year amid rumors that his A Star Is Born co-star Lady Gaga had led him astray.
+The actor ended his four-year relationship with model Irina Shayk this year amid rumors that his A Star Is Born costar Lady Gaga had led him astray.
 Bradley and Irina are parents to a daughter.

 Fans would likely agree that today’s photos were simply an unfortunate set.
 Nonetheless, they seem to have gotten fans talking.